vic-ma/howtodismantle.github.io/_posts/2024-03-23-Integrating-Node-RED-and-Peakboard-Part-I-Real-time-calculator.md

 ![image](/assets/2024-03-23/030.png)

-The actual script consists only of two steps.
-In the first step the http endpoint of the Node-RED flow is called.
-We concatenate the strings to build a proper JSon with the two numbers X and Y coming from the text fields.
-Here's how the JSon should look like:
+The actual script consists of two steps:

+1. Call the HTTP endpoint of the Node-RED flow.
+2. Concatenate the strings to build a proper JSON object with the two numbers from the text fields, `X` and `Y`.

+Here's what the JSON looks like:

 {% highlight json %}
 {